-When a woman is detained as an illegal prostitute, she is often taken to a state hospital for a gynecological examination.
+81 Further, a dermatologist specializing in venereal diseases and who has worked extensively with prostitutes, states that even the regular health checks are done roughly and in ways intended to punish and humiliate the women for working as prostitutes.
+Interview, Dr. Turkan Saylan, M.D., Istanbul, July 17, 1993, gynecological examination.
 Although the stated purpose of such exams is to check prostitutes for sexually transmitted diseases, doctors examine women not only for signs of disease but also for evidence of virginity and/or recent sexual activity.
 The latter evidence is taken as evidence of prostitution by both doctors and police, even though neither a ruptured hymen nor evidence of sexual activity in itself constitutes evidence of prostitution.